gohugoio/hugo/content/content-management/multilingual.md

 ---
 title: Multilingual Mode
 linktitle: Multilingual and i18n
-description: As of v0.17, Hugo supports the creation of websites with multiple languages side by side.
+description: Hugo supports the creation of websites with multiple languages side by side.
 date: 2017-01-10
 publishdate: 2017-01-10
 lastmod: 2017-01-10